-Busy leader?
+Busy leader or influencer?
 I don’t care whether you need to “find the time’ to do this while on an airplane, during a break between meetings, or during a long commute while listening to a helpful podcast.
 Create the time, because prioritizing your own learning will show up in clear strategy and confidence when it’s time to take action and begin dialogue with your people about the pending change.

 As McKinsey & Company notes in this article, this type of ongoing learning is going to become “increasingly central to your job: maximizing the value and impact of your organization…In the future, more and more of your people will need to use complex cognitive skills for more and more of their time.
 Some are already comfortable with this; some are not.
 As stewards of your company’s value, you need to understand how to get your people ready—not because it’s a nice thing to do but because the competitive advantage of early adopters of advanced algorithms and robotics will rapidly diminish.”